 The first observations of gravitational waves by LIGO have opened up the dawn of the gravitational wave astronomy age and the birth of multimessenger astronophysics.
 Recent observations of merging binary neutron stars and other sources have combined gravitational wave and electromagnetic observations with theoretical models to give us new insights into phenomena that were previously unavailable to science.
-A key step in moving this project forward will be the training of students that will form the next generation of scientific leaders.
+A key step in moving this project forward will be the training of students who will form the next generation of scientific leaders.

 We invite you to join researchers from RIT's Center for Computational Relativity and Gravitation, Laboratory for Multiwavelength Astrophysics and the Center for Detectors for a 10-week immersive research experience.
 Building on RIT's history as a center for undergraduate research, students in the Multimessenger Astrophysics REU, one of several on campus, will join a vibrant community and work with top-flight researchers.